The reloading process – how to reload

-Only cases with known origin are to be used for reloading.
-Use only cases shot by yourself or brass sold as components.
-They are always a reliable choice.
+Use only cases with known origin for reloading.
+This means using brass you’ve shot yourself or new cases sold as components.
+These are always the most reliable choice.
 All cases have to be checked thoroughly before the reloading process for possible damages.

-The primer is removed through the hole in the middle of the primer pocket with a suitable tool.
-The easiest way is to use a reloading press.
-Depriming can also be performed during sizing.
+The primer is removed through the hole in the middle of the case primer pocket with a suitable tool.
+The easiest way to deprime brass is to use a reloading press.
+Depriming can also be done when sizing.

 2. Resizing the case neck

-When cartridges are to be used again with the same weapon, resizing only the neck is an adequate procedure.
-This reduces the strain on the case compared to full resizing.
+When you are planning to use a cartridge again with the same firearm, resizing only the case neck is an adequate procedure.
+This reduces the strain on the case compared to full resizing of the case.
 The case neck is resized to its original dimensions with an appropriate collar.
 Remember lubrication.

 3. Cleaning the primer pocket

-The primer pocket is cleaned from all shooting deposit.
-At the same time it is good to visually check that the powder pocket has not expanded due to pressure.
+Clean the primer pocket from all shooting deposit.
+At the same time it is good to visually check that the case primer pocket has not expanded due to pressure.

 4. Belling the case mouth

-Also the case mouth is cleaned.
-The case mouth is belled, expanded, slightly to enable the bullet heel to enter the case mouth using finger pressure.
+Also clean the case mouth.
+The case mouth is belled, i.e. expanded, slightly to enable the bullet heel to enter the case mouth using finger pressure.

 The priming can be done with a hand tool or a bench tool.
-A major benefit of hand-held priming tools is the ability to feel the primer touching the bottom of the pocket in the case, giving more consistent and even seating.
-Also an expanded powder pocket is easier to detect.
-All case lubrication oils have to be cleaned off before the priming.
-Protective eye wear is to be used.
+All case lubrication oils have to be cleaned off before priming the brass.
+A major benefit of hand-held priming tools is the ability to feel the primer touching the bottom of the case pocket, giving more consistent and even seating of the primer.
+Also, it makes it easier to detect an expanded primer pocket.
+Use protective eye wear when priming.